BuildMantra/Build/README.md

 - Solana Integration: Future Integration with Solana To Allow For User To Pay In $estate For Quicker Deployment
 - AI-powered Content Analysis: The AI uses natural language processing and image recognition to respond to more then just words.

-# Why Buildl? 🃏
+# Why osense? 🃏

-- Tikok Lacks Development Resources, Most People Lack The Knowledge and Tools Needed To Help Developers Bridge The Gap To Tiktok From Something Like Twutter
+- Tracking Videos Through AI Lacks Development Resources, Most People Lack The Knowledge and Tools Needed To Help Developers Bridge The Gap To AI From Something Like Youtube

 # How to contribute:
 - Fork the repository.